ananyar1007/aireadi_analysis/README_pypi.md

 ### Step 4: Build the Dataset

 Use the `build_dataset()` function defined in `build_dataset.py` to construct your dataset.
-You will need to set a few required parameters — see the [Key Parameters](#key-parameters) section for details.

 **Note:**
 The AI-READI dataset comes with a predetermined train/validation/test split to support reproducible research and fair benchmarking.
 Below is the breakdown of the number of patients in each split by demographic categories such as sex, race, and diabetes status.